ozgurakan/ozgurakan.github.io/_drafts/2014-04-23-salt-sandbox.markdown

     end

-You may want to spend some time reading the Vagrant configuration file above as we will take actions below that will match the lines in the Vagrant file. ```"curl -L http://bootstrap.saltstack.org | sudo sh -s -- -M git v2014.1.3"``` indicates that we will use version ```2014.1.3```.
+You may want to spend some time reading the Vagrant configuration file above as we will take actions as seen below that will match the lines in the Vagrant file. ```"curl -L http://bootstrap.saltstack.org | sudo sh -s -- -M git v2014.1.3"``` indicates that we will use version ```2014.1.3```.
 You can remove ```git v2014.1.3``` and it will install the latest production version (details [here](http://docs.saltstack.com/en/latest/topics/tutorials/salt_bootstrap.html "salt-stack bootstrap")).
 Network interfaces are for OS X, so Linux and Windows hosts will have differences there.

 #### Check Status